-Children in Years 1 to 6 all have weekly guided reading sessions with their class teachers as well as a variety of opportunities to read with other adults within the context of a school day.
+Children all have weekly guided reading sessions with their class teachers as well as a variety of opportunities to read with other adults within the context of a school day.
 These may include 1:1 reading with a teaching assistant or reading with volunteer parent helpers.
-Children for whom phonics and/or reading present a specific challenge may receive additional support.
-Within group guiding reading sessions, children will have opportunities to develop their understanding and comprehension of texts and will be encouraged to make predictions and draw inferences from writing.
-Children across the school also benefit from "reading partnerships" where older children share books and enjoy reading with younger children.
+Children for whom phonics and/or reading present a specific challenge may receive additional support in line with provision outlined in their individual Additional Support / Educational Health Care Plans.